About this project

 The idea

 The model is something like Twitch Plays Pokemon, but for curation.
 No single person decides where a song belongs.
-Everyone who participates drops songs into abstract bins based on gut feeling, and real playlists emerge from the aggregate.
+Everyone who participates drops songs into abstract bins based on gut feeling, and the totals become real playlists.

 How it works

-At the bottom are six bins: Grit, Halo, Static, Heat, Brine, and Vellum.
-Not genres, not moods, just texture words that make you sort by feel.
+Six bins sit at the bottom: Grit, Halo, Static, Heat, Brine, Vellum.
+Not genres, not moods.
+Texture words.
 You listen, you feel something, you drop the song where it feels right.
-That’s it.
+Then you do it sixty-three more times.

-Every sort is tallied in a database.
-Each song belongs to whichever bin has the most votes, and a sync process pushes results to real playlists on a dedicated Audius account.
-The playlists are a living curation experiment.
-As more people sort, songs shift between bins based on the majority opinion.
+Every sort is tallied.
+Each track belongs to whichever bin has the most votes, and a sync process pushes results to real playlists on a dedicated Audius account every twelve hours.

-What you end up with is a set of playlists that no single person curated, organized around something more intuitive than genre: Grit, Halo, Static, Heat, Brine, and Vellum.
+What you end up with is a set of playlists no single person curated.
+Each one has its own through-line, even though there’s no agreement between users about what fits where: Grit, Halo, Static, Heat, Brine, and Vellum.